yzh503/yzh503.github.io/_posts/2022-04-07-obsidian-tricks.md

 ---
 Refer to my next post: [Use Obsidian to manage your research](/2022/04/08/use-obsidian-to-manage-your-research.html)

-Can I create a table of content for my folders?
+Can I see a list of notes as links for each folder?
 ---

-Use [Folder Note](https://github.com/xpgo/obsidian-folder-note-plugin) to create index for each folder. `cmd/ctrl + click` Will create a note that contians the table of content for the folder.
-You may edit the default template in the plugin's options in settings to match your style.

-Another useful plugin is [Zoottelkeeper](https://github.com/akosbalasko/zoottelkeeper-obsidian-plugin), which automatically creates an index file in each folder.
+Refer to my next post: [Automatic notes list for each folder](/2022/08/16/obsidian-folder-note-list.html)

 Notion has database.
 What does Obsidian have?
 ---